-Toni Greaves is a documentary, editorial and commercial photographer with a passion for storytelling.
-Born and raised in Australia, Toni has lived in the United Kingdom and the USA, and is widely traveled.
-She has an extensive background in design, having worked for fourteen years as an Art Director & Creative Director in both the USA and Europe.
+Toni Greaves is a documentary, commercial, and editorial photographer with a passion for storytelling.
+Born and raised in Australia, she has an extensive background in design, having worked for more than a decade as an Art Director and Creative Director in both the USA and Europe.

-In her previous career in design, Toni created award-winning work for clients such as Apple, Nike, British Airways, Microsoft, Intel, T-Mobile, Expedia, and Weight Watchers, among many others.
-She holds a Masters degree in Visual Communication Design, and is a graduate of the Documentary Photography and Photojournalism program at the International Center of Photography, in New York City.
+In her prior career in design, Toni created and directed award-winning work for clients such as Apple, Nike, British Airways, Microsoft, Intel, T-Mobile, and Weight Watchers, among many others.
+She holds a Master of Arts in Visual Communication Design, and is a graduate of the Documentary Photography and Photojournalism program at the International Center of Photography, in New York City.
 She also holds degrees in both Graphic Design and Journalism.

-Toni has a reputation for sensitivity to her subjects, and for "seeing beyond" what is immediately apparent in a situation in order to tell a deeper and more personal visual story.
-Her personal projects typically explore themes of ritual, spirituality, community and healing, and how connection and self are found and formed within these havens.
+Toni has a reputation for sensitivity to her subjects, and for seeing beyond what is immediately apparent in a situation in order to tell a deeper and more personal visual story.
+Her personal projects typically explore themes of ritual, spirituality, community and healing, and how connection and selfhood are found and formed within these havens.

-Toni is available for commissions worldwide, and welcomes the opportunity to bring her work to a broader audience via festivals and exhibits.
+Toni is based in Portland, Oregon, and is available for commissions worldwide.
+Also, she welcomes the opportunity to bring her work to a broader audience via festivals and exhibits.